Bogglian/node-DeepSpeech/README.md

 ## Usage

-The best example of using our service is [react-deepspeech](https://github.com/teamthesol/react-DeepSpeech).
+The best example of using our service is [react-deepspeech](https://github.com/teamthesol/react-DeepSpeech) and [boggler](https://github.com/teamthesol/boggler).

 ## How can I contribute to this project?